mchalupa/wldbg/README.md

 ###  What is wldbg?

-Wldbg is a tool that allows you to hijack wayland's connection and do whatever you want with it.
-It can be easily extended by passes or it can run in interactive gdb-like mode.
+Wldbg is a tool that allows you to debug or modify events in Wayland connections.
+It works on the man-in-the-middle basis.
+When a Wayland client is run under wldbg, every message to or from the client is handed out to a pipeline of passes that can process the message.
+Passes are simple-to-write plugins.
+Wldbg has also an interactive gdb-like mode.

-### What is pass?
+### What is a pass?

-The calling pass is inspired by LLVM passes.
+The passes in wldbg are inspired by LLVM passes.
-Pass is a plugin that defines two functions - one for incoming messages from client and the other for messages from server.
+A pass is a plugin that defines two functions - one for messages going from the client to the server and the another for messages from server to the client.
-It can modify, print or take arbitrary action with the message and then pass the message to another pass and so on..
+It can analyze or arbitriraly modify the message and then pass the message to the next pass (or stop the whole pipeline) and so on..

 ### Using passes